angus-ai/angus-doc/sdk/restful/index.rst

       }
    }

-By this request we are informed that there are only one version.
-We can continue and get it:
+This response informs us that there are only one version.
+Let's continue and get it:

 .. code-block:: console